microsoft/essex-build/packages/scripts/docs/lint.md

 - `--staged`<br/> only lint staged files.
 This is used internally in the default precommit configuration of **@essex/scripts**, and disables all but the `eslint` command.

-- `--docs`<br/> performs documentation linting.
-This is recommended for usage in CI for open-source projects or quality-sensitive internal projects.

 # Details & Customization